IIIF/api/source/presentation/4.0/model.md

 > `"type": "VisualContentSelector"`

 Similar to Audio Content Selectors, Visual Content Selectors select the visual aspects of the content of an A/V content resource.
-They may be further refined by subsequent selectors that select an area or temporal segment of it.
+They may also be further refined by subsequent selectors that select an area or temporal segment of it.

 ```json
 {